What to consider when Choosing your first Drum Kit

-If this is your first kit you definitely don’t need to run out and buy the biggest most expensive kit as there are lots of bits you won’t even know how to use yet. you want to start off with a standard kit and add it to the kit as you progress.
+If this is your first kit, you definitely don’t need to run out and buy the biggest, most expensive kit, as there are lots of bits you won’t even know how to use yet.
+You want to start off with a standard kit and add to the kit as you progress.

 BEGINNER DRUM KIT

-Drum Kits are pretty versatile and can be customised to suit the person who will be using it.
-Your first drum kit will be pared down and simplistic to start with but as you develop your drumming skills you will be able to add to your kit.
+Drum kits are pretty versatile and can be customised to suit the person who will be using them.
+Your first drum kit will be pared down and simplistic to start with, but as you develop your drumming skills, you will be able to add to your kit.

-Any drum kit whether it is junior or standard size should consist of cymbal stands and cymbals, drum stool, bass pedal, then the drum shells, hi-tom, mid-tom, low-tom, bass, and snare.
+Any drum kit, whether it is junior or standard size, should consist of cymbal stands and cymbals, a drum stool, a bass pedal, then the drum shells: hi-tom, mid-tom, low-tom, bass, and snare.

 DRUM KITS FOR KIDS

-Here are a few manufactures to consider when buying your child’s first kit.
+Here are a few manufacturers to consider when buying your child’s first kit.

 • Gammon Percussion